Kowalski1024/SC2-Map-Segmentation/README.md

 3. Copy `mapsegmentation` folder to your project

 ## Usage
-The example of usage is in [examples/reaper_pathfinding.py](examples\reaper_pathfinding.py).
-It's simple bot which finds path for reaper to enemy base using Dijkstra algorithm.
+An example of usage can be found in [examples/reaper_pathfinding.py](examples/reaper_pathfinding.py).
+This is a simple bot that finds a path to the enemy base for a Reaper unit using the Dijkstra algorithm.

-The segmented map can be pickled and saved to file.
+The segmented map can be serialized using pickle and saved to a file for future use.

-There are three main dataclasses to reprezent segmented map and can be find in [mapsegmentation/dataclasses](mapsegmentation\dataclasses) folder:
+There are three main data classes that represent the segmented map, which can be found in the [mapsegmentation/dataclasses](mapsegmentation/dataclasses) folder:
-- `SegmentedMap` - contains all segments and passages between them
+- `SegmentedMap`: Contains all segments and passages between them.
-- `Region` - represents one segment of map
+- `Region`: Represents a single segment of the map.
-- `Passage` - represents one passage between regions
+- `Passage`: Represents a passage between regions.

-## Limitations / TODO / Contribution
+## Limitations, Future Work, and Contributions

-- There are still issues with segmentation, like the segmented regions aren't simetrical on both sides.
+- The current segmentation algorithm may produce asymmetrical regions.
-- It doesn't find cliff passages in places where e.g. reaper need to jump twice to get to the other side.
+- The algorithm does not yet identify cliff passages where units, like Reapers, need to jump multiple times to traverse.
-- There aren't much features implemented yet, like in MapAnalysis.
+- The feature set is not as extensive as that of MapAnalysis.

-If you want to contribute, feel free to create pull request.
-I will be happy for any help, because I don't have much time to work on this project.
+Contributions are welcome and greatly appreciated.
+If you're interested in contributing, please feel free to submit a pull request.
+Any help is valuable as my time to work on this project is limited.